 Rita is currently supporting the international product team at Carpe Data, a Santa Barbara Tech Company, where she helps bringing the products to international markets.
 Her work includes a lot of Data analysis and manipulation, as well as localization, translation, R&D, sales support, and project management.

-After winning several TechStars startup Weekend Competitions, she became a TechStars Startup Weekend Organizer to give back to the Startup communities inside and outside of the US.
+After winning several TechStars startup Weekend Competitions, she became a TechStars Startup Weekend Organizer to give back to the Startup communities, both inside and outside of the US.

 Rita is an ambitious Entrepreneur and a Data enthusiast.
 She also helped founding "The Center of Academic Achievement", a Spanish-Moroccan startup where she promoted partnerships and sponsorships in 6+ countries.
 She likes interacting with people, and taking up new challenges, she has a passion for horse riding, and loves competing in horse Jumping shows all over the world.
 She speaks 6 languages and plans to learn a 7th language someday.